aipack-ai/packs-lab/README.md

 # AIPACK Lab - Project Examples

-Here is a list of AIPACK project examples.
+Here is a list of AIPACK lab packs that can be ran from this repo.

-Each subfolder is a separate project with its own `.aipack/` folder and is therefore an AIPACK workspace.

-The recommended approach is to `cd` into the folder and run `aip run ...` from the desired project.
+First, make sure to install the latest .aipack
 For example:

 ```sh